wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

    appointed a designated expert {{RFC8126}} who will monitor the wish@ietf.org mailing list and review registrations.

-   Registration of new "ext" type URNs (in the namespace "urn:ietf:params:whip:ext") belonging to a WHIP Protocol Extension MUST be documented in a permanent and readily available public specification, in sufficient detail so that interoperability between independent implementations is possible and reviewed by the designated expert as per {{!BCP26}} Section 4.6.
+   Registration of new "ext" type URNs (in the namespace "urn:ietf:params:whip:ext") belonging to a WHIP Protocol Extension MUST be documented in a permanent and readily available public specification, in sufficient detail so that interoperability between independent implementations is possible and reviewed by the designated expert as per {{Section 4.6 of !BCP26}}.
    An RFC is REQUIRED for the registration of new value data types that modify existing properties.
    An RFC is also REQUIRED for registration of WHIP Protocol Extensions URNs that modify WHIP Protocol Extensions previously documented in an existing RFC.